 An introduction to principles and methods of sound exegetical study of the Bible using inductive Bible study principles and various Bible study tools.
-Computer-assisted biblical research using resources from the LogosTM software (required resources for the course) purchased via the Bible Program Software Fee.
+Computer-assisted biblical research using resources from the LogosTM software.
+(Fee required.)
 (BIBL 2330/3301 is a prerequisite for all upper-level Bible courses.)